wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/Nanostring_Lung12_jan26_21.rst

       # set working directory
       results_folder = '/path/to/directory'

-      # set giotto python path
-      # set python path to your preferred python version path
+      # Optional: Specify a path to a Python executable within a conda or miniconda
-      # set python path to NULL if you want to automatically install (only the 1st time) and use the giotto miniconda environment
+      # environment.
+If set to NULL (default), the Python executable within the previously
+      # installed Giotto environment will be used.
-      python_path = NULL
+      my_python_path = NULL # alternatively, "/local/python/path/python" if desired.
-      if(is.null(python_path)) {
-        installGiottoEnvironment()
-      }

       ## create instructions